MrPilotMan/S.H.I.E.L.D/README.md

 **Objective:** Simulate particle interaction with an electro-magnetic field radiation shield on a spacecraft.

 ## Instructions on running
-1. Download the [latest release](https://github.com/MrPilotMan/RadSim/releases) file titled `RadSim.m.zip`.
+1. Download the [latest release](https://github.com/MrPilotMan/RadSim/releases) file titled `RadSim.zip`.
 2. Unzip and open `RadSim.m` in MatLab.
 3. Adjust `requestedParticles`, `scale`, and `delta` variables in `radsim.m` as desired.
    1. Setting `requestedParticles` higher will demand significantly more RAM to display the plots.
 It is advisable to run more simulations with a lower `requestedParticle` size.